65 Brunswick Road

 - feel really listened to and respected

 You might wonder how any of this helps but it’s surprising how rarely we’re offered this sort of listenng.
 Often people think they know what's best for us, tell us what to do, and interrupt or judge us.
 And sometimes we hide how we really feel, want to protect others or not burden them, or worry that needing help means we can't cope and must be weak.
 In fact, deciding to come for counselling is you taking charge of your wellbeing, valuing it and investing in it.

-My counselling will give you time and a breathing space to talk about your thoughts, difficult feelings, hopes and dreams, losses and fears, without threat or judgement.
+My counselling will give you time and space to talk about your thoughts, difficult feelings, hopes and dreams, losses and fears, without threat or judgement.
 You won't have to defend or justify yourself, so you can say and feel what you need to, even if it seems confusing or contradictory.
 You decide what you want to say or share, and you set the pace.

 Training, qualifications & experience